Data breach at Canvas developer also affects RNTC

 What this means for you

 In our assessment, the most likely risks from this breach are phishing emails and the use of real names and email addresses to impersonate individuals.
 We therefore ask you to be extra vigilant about suspicious messages such as unexpected emails, emails requesting personal information, or emails referencing this incident.
 If in doubt about any message you receive, do not click any links or open attachments.
-You can read more about how to recognize phishing on the CISA website.
+You can read more about how to recognize phishing on the EFF website.

 What we have done